Learn-Together-Pro/CgArt/learn.md

-# :mortar_board: Learn 3D Art
+# :mortar_board: Learn CG Art

-Curated collection of lists of useful resources to master 3D art together.
+Curated collection of lists of useful resources to master CG Art together.

 [:arrow_down: Tags legend](#tags-legend) at the end of the page.